cisco-open/otel-py/README.md

 ![Trace](trace.png)

-This package provides OpenTelemetry-compliant tracing to Javascript applications for the collection of distributed tracing and performance metrics in [Cisco Telescope](https://console.telescope.app/?utm_source=github).
+This package provides OpenTelemetry-compliant tracing to Python applications for the collection of distributed tracing and performance metrics in [Cisco Telescope](https://console.telescope.app/?utm_source=github).

 ## Contents